divi912/divi912/README.md

 ---

-## 🌟 Fun Facts
+## 🌟 What i like

-- Binge-watching anime is my superpower—recommend me your favorites!
+- Binge-watching anime
-- I love mixing anime and tech in my projects
+- playing games
-- Currently diving into AI and automation
+- Ai and coding

 ---